Our Team Leaders

 When asked about his outlook regarding the future of CFP Aaron stated, “Our goal is to establish value through hard work, honesty and meeting our customer’s deadlines.
 Our customer’s schedule is very important to us.”

-He and his wife, Barbara, and their three children live in Ridgefield, WA.
+He and his three children live in Ridgefield, WA.
 He enjoys spending time with his family and attending sporting events.
 Aaron said one of his favorite parts about being a parent is, “watching kids discover things for their first time…like fishing.”

 Jared Salmi is the Lead Estimator and Project Manager for CFP.
 He started working for CFP in 2010 after serving in the Navy for six years.
 During his time in the Navy, Jared developed two important skills that have proven to be invaluable in his current role at CFP: a high-level of organization and an attention to detail.